-We import Cyprus wines from Aes Ambelis https://aesambelis.com/, Zambartas https://zambartaswineries.com/, and Vlassides https://vlassideswinery.com/ wineries.
-The wines have won numerous medals including Commandaria's Gold and Best-in-Show in June 2025 in New Orleans and Platinum in May 2026 in New York.
+We import Cyprus wines from Aes Ambelis www.aesambelis.com, Zambartas www.zambartaswineries.com and Vlassides www.vlassideswinery.com wineries.
+Our wines have won numerous medals including Platinum by Commandaria in New York in May 2026, and Gold and Best-in-Show in New Orleans in May 2025.

 We introduced our Cyprus wines in early 2021.
-We add new indigenous varietal wines from Cyprus every year.
-Latest additions are the Oroman and Artion from Vlassides and the Promara from Zambartas.
+We visit the island 3-4 times a year, always in pursuit of the best wines the island has to offer.
+If you have a favorite, just let us know.
+Our latest portfolio additions are the Oroman (100% Yiannoudi varietal), and Artion from Vlassides and the Promara from Zambartas.

 PDO wines, or products with a "Protected Designation of Origin," are a hallmark of Cyprus's esteemed wine production.
 In Cyprus, there are 5 notable PDO areas that contribute to the uniqueness of Cyprus wines: